-14mm vs 18mm bowl - The Ultimate Bong Joint Size Guide
+14mm vs 18mm Bowl - The Ultimate Bong Joint Size Guide

+Which one is better for you, a 14mm or 18mm bowl?
 When you first start smoking, you don’t care about what piece you use, let alone know the difference between types of glass.
 After a while, you start to realize that some pipes and dab rigs hit better than others because of the way they’re designed.
 Now, it’s time to upgrade your bong to maximize your smoking experience!

 First things first: let’s focus on the bong bowl!
 In this article, you’ll learn the following: